ConductionNL/AtlantisBundle/README.md

 # AtlantisBundle
-Bundle for the Atlantis theme
+This bundle provides the Atlantis theme for symfony